kaist-cp/view-hw/README.md

 ## Results of the existing work

 - Our proofs are based on [the existing work](https://github.com/snu-sf/promising-arm) for ARMv8-view, originally named "Promising-ARMv8".
+The existing work contains 1) the proof of the equivalence between ARMv8-view and ARMv8-axiom, and 2) some proofs about certification.
+On the other hand, We have extended the existing proofs of ARMv8 to hold persistency as well.
+In addition, we newly proved the theories of Px86-view and Px86-axiom.

 - Theories included in the code but not directly related to what we did are:
   + Theorem `certified_deadlock_free` in `src/lcertify/CertifyProgressRiscV.v`: